-He claims they organise 50 to 80 trips every year.
-“We have travelled everywhere, including Africa, Antarctica, Norway.
-The further away from home we go, the longer we stay.
-We also organise trips to Kabini and Bandipur,” says the man who adds, that though most trips are planned, some are wild expeditions.
+He claims they organize 50 to 80 trips every year.
+“We have traveled everywhere, including Africa, Antarctica, Norway.
+The further away from home, we go, the longer we stay.
+We also organize trips to Kabini and Bandipur,” says the man who adds, that though most trips are planned, some are wild expeditions.
 “We just take off with the help of wildlife tourism in expedition style, with no pre-planned format.
 The expedition is planned based on weather conditions and exploration options.”

 Jayanth believes a wildlife photographer has to first love animals.
-“We contribute to conservation of nature in our own small way.
+“We contribute to the conservation of nature in our own small way.
 If we cannot excite people about wildlife and nature with our trips, then the whole idea of Toehold is a flop.
-We make them feel for wildlife and core issuessuch as habitat loss, and poaching.
-We work with people at the grass-root level and create an awareness,” reveals Jayanth who has been a photographer for over 10 years.
+We make them feel for wildlife and core issues such as habitat loss, and poaching.
+We work with people at the grass-root level and create awareness,” reveals Jayanth who has been a photographer for over 10 years.

-He also believes every one can be a crusader for wildlife, even without venturing into the wild.
+He also believes everyone can be a crusader for wildlife, even without venturing into the wild.
 “Anyone can contribute to it.
-For instance, wildlife needs a lawyer to fight cases, writer to write about issues, photographers to click pictures related to them.
-Every one can get involved.
+For instance, wildlife needs a lawyer to fight cases, a writer to write about issues, photographers to click pictures related to them.
+Everyone can get involved.
 You can be whereever you are and follow issues and support their cause,” says the man who has won many awards for his photography skills.

 He has currently partnered with Amazon India to launch an online photography club called Shutterbug, where he takes online classes.